 Flying into Munich, our first stop (even before going to the hotel or stopping off to get some food) was at Schleissheim Palace.
 Truth be told, as obsessed as I am with palaces, I’d never really heard of Schleissheim Palace.

-It was off a recommendation we decided to make it a quick pit stop before heading on to the hotel to check in. ( It is technically in Munich and is only like 15 minutes or so from the airport anyway.)
+It was from a recommendation we decided to make it a quick pit stop before heading on to the hotel to check-in. ( It is technically in Munich and is only like 15 minutes or so from the airport anyway.)